WorldMirror: Universal 3D World Reconstruction with Any-Prior Prompting

 \subsection{Evaluation on Different Tasks}

-\textbf{Point Map Reconstruction.} We assess point map reconstruction quality across both scene-level and object-level datasets: 7-Scenes~\citep{shotton2013scene}, NRGBD~\citep{azinovic2022neural}, and DTU~\citep{jensen2014large}.
-We use multi-view images with fixed sequence-id mappings from~\citep{wang2025pi} for fair comparison, reporting Accuracy (Acc.) and Completion (Comp.) metrics in Tab.~\ref{tab:pointmap}.
-Our method without any priors already surpasses previous SOTA approaches VGGT and $\pi^3$, with significant improvements of 10.4\% and 17.8\% in mean accuracy on 7-Scenes and DTU, respectively.
-Incorporating a single prior can further enhance performance, while the combination of all priors achieves optimal results, which delivers clear gains of 58.1\% and 53.1\% in mean accuracy on 7-Scenes and NRGBD compared to our no-prior baseline.
-These results clearly demonstrate our model's ability to effectively leverage prior information for better reconstruction.
+\textbf{Point Map Reconstruction.} We evaluate point map reconstruction on scene-level datasets, including 7-Scenes~\citep{shotton2013scene}, NRGBD~\citep{azinovic2022neural} and object-level dataset DTU~\citep{jensen2014large}, using the same sequence mappings as~\citep{wang2025pi}.
+As shown in Tab.~\ref{tab:pointmap}, our method without priors already surpasses VGGT and $\pi^3$, with 10.4\% and 17.8\% accuracy gains on 7-Scenes and DTU.
+Incorporating priors further improves results; using all priors yields 58.1\% and 53.1\% accuracy gains on 7-Scenes and NRGBD over our no-prior baseline, demonstrating effective prior utilization.

-\textbf{Camera Pose Estimation.} Following the protocol of~\citep{wang2025pi}, we test camera pose estimation on three unseen datasets: RealEstate10K~\citep{zhou2018stereo}, Sintel~\citep{bozic2021transformerfusion}, and TUM-dynamics~\citep{sturm2012benchmark}.
-For RealEstate10K, we select 10 fixed images per sequence and examine all pairwise combinations, measuring Relative Rotation Accuracy (RRA), Relative Translation Accuracy (RTA), and Area Under the Curve (AUC) at a 30-degree threshold.
-For Sintel and TUM-dynamics, we report Absolute Trajectory Error (ATE), Relative Pose Error for translation (RPE trans), and rotation (RPE rot).
-Tab.~\ref{tab:camera_pose} demonstrates strong results: our method achieves superior zero-shot performance on RealEstate10K and TUM-dynamics, while maintaining competitive results on Sintel.
-The performance on Sintel, though slightly below the best methods, is reasonable given the limited outdoor dynamic scenes in our training data.
+\textbf{Camera Pose Estimation.} Following the protocol of~\citep{wang2025pi}, we evaluate camera pose estimation on RealEstate10K~\citep{zhou2018stereo}, Sintel~\citep{bozic2021transformerfusion}, and TUM-dynamics~\citep{sturm2012benchmark}.
+We report RRA, RTA, and AUC@30° for RealEstate10K, and ATE, RPE for Sintel and TUM-dynamics.
+As shown in Tab.~\ref{tab:camera_pose}, our method achieves superior zero-shot performance on RealEstate10K and TUM-dynamics, while remaining competitive on Sintel despite limited outdoor dynamic scenes data involved in the training datasets.